 I’ve been getting encouraged by friends to have a picture of myself eating the food on my blog so I let them take a picture of me.
 However I’m actually quite camera shy so I just tend to look awkward in them.

-These were the small daisies they had placed around the cafe on the tables and kitchen benches.
-I would definitely come back to Mister Close to try some of their other delicious foods on the menu.
+Overall a very nice little find and I would definitely come back to Mister Close to try some of their other delicious foods on the menu.